Honeymoon (2014 film): Plot

 Paul discovers that Bea has taken similar notes, and accuses her of being someone else.
-She locks herself in the bathroom, and when Paul breaks in he finds her repeatedly stabbing herself in the genitals with a toilet bowl cleaner.
-Paul ties her to the bed, and interrogates her about details of their relationship, most of which she either misremembers or has forgotten.
+She locks herself in the bathroom, and when Paul breaks in he finds her repeatedly stabbing herself in the genitals.
+Paul ties her to the bed and interrogates her about details of their relationship, most of which she either misremembers or has forgotten.
 She puts Paul's hand into her vagina and has him remove a large worm-like creature.

 Bea explains that the night she disappeared into the woods, she saw the same lights Paul had seen and walked to them.
 She encountered a group of silhouetted figures who impregnated her with the creature.
-Bea claims that she is herself, but that the figures are taking away what is left of her.
+Bea claims that the figures are taking away what is left of her.
 Paul scrambles to find their car keys, but she insists that they cannot leave.
-After a beam of light suddenly appears, she knocks Paul out and takes him into the middle of the lake on a boat, fastening an anchor to his legs.
+After a beam of light suddenly appears, she knocks Paul out and takes him into the lake on a boat, fastening an anchor to his legs.
 He awakens, with Bea explaining that she is protecting him from the figures by "hiding" him under the water.
 Paul tries to escape, but she throws him overboard.

 Bea is shown to be deteriorating with her skin peeling off and her eyes discolored.
 After watching her and Paul's wedding video, she is met by a similarly-deteriorated Annie, and they walk into the lights together.